loyjoy/academy/tracking_integration/google_tag_manager/google_tag_manager.md

 ## JavaScript API Events

-Through the JavaScript API, following events are emitted for various events in the chat:
+Through the JavaScript API, following events are emitted for various events in the chat.
+The list is not complete and will enlarge with the growing feature set of LoyJoy Cloud Platform as well as custome events, which can be defined in LoyJoy experiences.

 | Event name          | Event description |